abrt/faf/HACKING.md

 1. Podman, see for example [this guide](https://podman.io/getting-started/installation)

-2. All following commands assume you are in docker directory
+2. All following commands assume you are in container directory

 #### Database
 In most cases it is enough to use official FAF database image